kylejones200/psis_4700_applied_ai/webslides/topic_Embeddings.md

 ## Why Context Matters

-The same word changes position with different meaning.
+The same word changes position with different meaning
-"Bank" (money) vs. "Bank" (river).
+"Bank" (money) vs. "Bank" (river)
 The model understands context by comparing surrounding embeddings

 > This slide explores an important aspect of working with AI systems.
 Understanding this concept will help you make better decisions when evaluating and deploying AI in your work.